Explore Categories

 Bonus Depreciation can be used alongside the Section 179 tax deduction – sometimes.
 However, the two tax incentives are not the same.
 It can be easy to confuse Bonus Depreciation with a Section 179 tax deduction.
 That is because both offer similar benefits and can sometimes be used together.

-Among their differences, bonus depreciation allows you to deduct a percentage of the cost of eligible assets and property you have purchased.
+Among their differences, as of the passing of the One Big Beautiful Bill Act in 2025, bonus depreciation allows you to deduct 100% of the cost of eligible assets and property you have purchased.
 In contrast, Section 179 lets you deduct a set dollar amount of newly acquired business assets.
 New to YOU counts, even if the asset itself is used.
 Furthermore, bonus depreciation can be used even if your business is not profitable.
 Section 179 tax deductions require your company to be in the black.

 Size, style, and seating matter

 • Luxury Limitations – The IRS has imposed limits to discourage using Section 179 vehicles to depreciate high-value autos.
-Luxury vehicles are capped at $20,200 of depreciation in the first year, $12,200 if bonus depreciation is not taken due to luxury auto limitations.
+Luxury vehicles are capped at $20,200 of depreciation in the first year and $12,200 if bonus depreciation is not taken due to luxury auto limitations.

 Get help with Section 179 vehicles